 Some common scenarios in which the found.000 folder get created are:

 Windows crashed and data was corrupted.
+It usually happens after system update like the newest Windows 11.

 The computer lost power and data was vulnerable.